pachyderm/pachyderm/doc/cookbook/time_windows.md

 └── 01-05-17.json
 ```

-Whatever analysis we need to run on the moving windowed data set in `moving_sales_window` can use a glob pattern of `/` or `/*` (depending on whether we need to process all of the time windowed files together or they can be processed in parallel).
+The analysis that you need to run on the moving windowed dataset
+in `moving_sales_window` can use the `/` or `/*` glob pattern, depending
+on whether you need to process all of the time-windowed files together

-**Warning** - When creating this type of moving time-windowed data set, the concept of "now" or "today" is relative.
-It is important that you make a sound choice for how to define time based on your use case (e.g., by defaulting to UTC).
-You should not use a function such as `time.now()` to figure out a current day.
-The actual time at which this analysis is run may vary.
-If you have further questions about this issue, please do not hesitate to reach out to us via [Slack](http://slack.pachyderm.io/) or at support@pachyderm.io.
+or if they can be processed in parallel.

+**Warning** - When you create this type of moving time-windowed data set,
+the concept of *now* or *today* is relative.
+You must define the time
+based on your use case.
+For example, by configuring to use `UTC`.
+Do not use
+functions such as `time.now()` to determine the current time.
+The actual
+time when this pipeline runs might vary.